 Good Aqua breeding stock is judged on two things at once: confirmed genotype and physical quality.
 The genotype tells you what a bird can produce, while feather condition, body weight, and eye colour tell you whether it can raise those offspring reliably.
 A visually stunning Aqua Homo with poor fertility is a weaker founder than a slightly plainer bird that breeds dependably.

 Start with genotype, because it is the part you cannot see.
-The single most useful confirmation for an Aqua bird is whether it is truly Homo (B1/B1) or only a single-allele B1 visual.
+The single most useful confirmation for an Aqua bird is whether it is truly Homo (aqua / aqua) or only a single-aqua compound, aqua // bl1 or aqua // bl2.
 A confirmed Homo passes Aqua to every chick and never wastes a slot on a pure normal, which is why experienced breeders insist on a documented pedigree or a test pairing rather than relying on body colour alone.
-The same care applies to allele identity: a bird must be known as B1 or B2, never assumed, because pairing the two alleles together can never produce Homo (see Pairing 6).
-Treat any "Aqua" bird of unknown allele and unknown zygosity as a question mark until records or a test cross resolve it.
+The same care applies to the allele sitting opposite the aqua: a bird should be known as Aqua B1 or Aqua B2, never assumed, because that second allele decides whether the quarter of the nest that misses out on aqua comes out as Blue 1, Blue 2 or Parblue (see Pairing 6).
+Treat any "Aqua" bird of unknown allele pairing and unknown zygosity as a question mark until records or a test cross resolve it.

 Once genotype is settled, select on physical quality.
 Look for tight, well-aligned feathering with no persistent fret marks, a bird of good size and weight for its age, clean nostrils and bright clear eyes, and steady, alert behaviour at the nest.
 For Aqua specifically, the depth and evenness of the turquoise across the rump and back is the most reliable visual cue separating a strong Homo from a paler single-allele bird in fresh plumage.
 Avoid founders from tightly inbred single-source lines: years of Aqua x Aqua pairing without outcrossing can quietly erode fertility and chick survival, and that weakness compounds across the generations you are about to build.